 The length of time that hydrocodone stays in the body varies from person to person.
 This is due to factors such as age, genetics, and the frequency of intake.
 Generally, one dose takes at least 18–24 hours to leave the body.

 There are certain risks associated with hydrocodone, especially in the case of long-term use.
-People on hydrocodone treatment should take it as a doctor instructs and report any side effects.
+People taking hydrocodone should do so as a doctor instructs and report any side effects.